tbxiao/chauff.github.io/_posts/2018-04-30-learningq.md

 	year = {2018}
 }
 ```
-where we describe the data collection of an appropriate training data set as well as initial baselines of existing question generation
-approaches which show the gap between vision and reality (and that gap is huge).
 The source code, dataset description and links to the actual dataset are available [here](https://github.com/AngusGLChen/LearningQ).